Leggett & Platt Governance

 - Promote ethical behavior among subordinates and peers through their conduct.

 - Use corporate assets and resources employed or entrusted to them in a responsible manner.

 - Not improperly or fraudulently influence, coerce, manipulate or mislead any authorized audit or interfere with any auditor engaged in performance of an internal or independent audit of the Company’s financial statements or accounting books and records.

 - Promptly report any violations of this code to the Company’s Vice President of Internal Audit and Due Diligence, who has a direct reporting relationship to the Company’s Audit Committee, and the General Counsel.

 Persons who violate the provisions and policies set forth in this Code will be subject to disciplinary action, up to and including termination of employment.

-It is the policy of the Company that the CEO, CFO, and CAO acknowledge and certify to the foregoing and annually file a copy of such certification with the Secretary of the Company.
+It is the policy of the Company that the CEO, CFO, CAO and Corporate Controller acknowledge and certify to the foregoing and annually file a copy of such certification with the Secretary of the Company.